intelligentplant/IntelligentPlant.Relativity/src/IntelligentPlant.Relativity/README.md

 | `D` | Days | Yes |
 | `W` | Weeks | Yes |

+Combinations of units can be used to specify more complex durations.

 Examples:

 | Example | Description |